UnboundSB/Vrutti/README.md

 # 🌌 **V R U T T I &nbsp;&nbsp;I D E** 🌌

 **A next-generation, high-performance development environment built from the ground up.**
+**We are open for contribution if you want to make the ide better please feel free to make it we will merge it and add your name to contributor's list**
 <img src="https://raw.githubusercontent.com/UnboundSB/Vrutti/main/logos/logo-512x512.png" width="350" alt="Vrutti Logo">

 <br/>